By Tim Graham

 Biron, equally as sarcastic, started to express sympathy for my predicament.
 Roy hollered "Bulls---!
 Reporters don't get traded."

 The New York Islanders, under Ted Nolan, had been one of hockey's most exciting stories that season and were gunning for a playoff berth.
-Newsday wanted to go all-in with its coverage, I said.
+Newsday wanted go all-in.
 As for the Globe, I wasn't sure what its motive was because the Boston Bruins didn't look like a playoff team.
 Maybe the Globe needed to unload a contract or wanted me for depth.

 Roy, about to turn 24 and in his fourth NHL season (counting the lockout), stared off in the distance and nodded his head, satisfied with this new bit of insight.